 Sole Legal Custody in Utah: When Courts Grant It Dustin February 19, 2026

-Sole Legal Custody in Utah: When Courts Grant It
+Sole Legal Custody in Utah

-Why this matters: “Legal custody” is about decision-making power for major issues like education, medical care, and religious upbringing.
+Legal custody is about decision-making power for major issues like education, medical care, religious upbringing, and other significant welfare decisions.
 When a court awards sole legal custody, one parent has the final authority to make those major decisions.
-That can protect a child from constant conflict, but it is also a serious shift in parental rights and responsibilities.

 What Sole Legal Custody Means in Utah

 Utah separates custody into two categories: legal custody and physical custody.
-Physical custody is about where the child lives and the parenting time schedule.
+Physical custody is about where the child lives and the parenting-time schedule.
 Legal custody is about who makes major decisions for the child.

 Sole legal custody means one parent has the authority to make major decisions for the child.
 The other parent may still have parenting time, and the court can still require communication and information sharing.
 But when the parents cannot make decisions together in a healthy way, the court can assign final decision-making to one parent to reduce harm and instability.

-Physical custody: Where the child lives and the overnight schedule, including the structure of parent-time.
+• Physical custody: Where the child lives and the overnight schedule, including the structure of parent-time.

 The reel below is a quick explainer that helps many parents clear up the most common confusion: legal custody is about decisions, while physical custody is about time and residence.

-Key Utah Legal Standards and Statutes
+Key Utah Legal Standards and Concepts

 Custody decisions in Utah are driven by the child’s best interests.
 Utah law also recognizes that shared decision-making can benefit children when the parents can cooperate.
 In many cases, Utah courts start from the idea that joint legal custody can be in a child’s best interest, but that presumption can be overcome with the right evidence.